victor-lf/google-search-results/README.md

 # google-search-results

 This is a clone of the Google search results page.
 The goal was to have something indistinguishable from the originial even for the keenest of eyes.
-For that, I would check the original source code to fine tune the styling accordingly.
+To accomplish that, I would inspect the original source code to fine-tune the styling accordingly.
+(Is that a crime?)

 The page was divided into three sections: